-→ Violation of these guidelines will result in the involved party/parties being asked to leave and that time considered an unexcused absence.
+▶ Violation of these guidelines will result in the involved party/parties being asked to leave and that time considered an unexcused absence.

-- 3. Make up of snow days will depend upon the unit being studied at that time and the level of expertise of the students. - 4.
+- 3. The makeup of snow days will depend upon the unit being studied at that time and the level of expertise of the students. - 4.
 Students are responsible for cleaning up after themselves. - 5.
 Any individual using equipment/supplies not approved for their current lab assignment or found using equipment/supplies in an inappropriate manner will be subject to dismissal from the program. - 6.
-Food or Drink will not be allowed in the clinical labs at any time.
+Food or Drink will not be allowed in the clinical labs at any time. - 7.
+Any paramedic student that does not have their Field Guide will not be allowed into lab for the day and receive a "0".